Understanding the Credit Rating Scale

 • Fair: 580-669

-• Very Poor: 300-579
+• Poor: 300-579

-Ready for a plot twist?
-FICO can tweak their algorithm depending on the type of loan you’re applying for.
+• Also, FICO can tweak their algorithm depending on the type of loan you’re applying for.
 If you’re looking to get an auto loan, your industry-specific FICO Score may emphasize your payment history with auto loans and deemphasize your credit card history.
 In effect, each consumer has multiple credit scores.

 Check your credit score with SoFi Relay.

-Credit card debt may be the highest-interest debt you’re carrying.
-After all, the average credit card interest rate is currently around 15%, compared to federal student loans, currently at 4.99%, and the average mortgage, hovering around 5.8%.
 That means if you have credit card debt, it could be your fastest growing debt.
 By getting rid of it, you may be able to significantly reduce your outstanding debt.
+Here are a few techniques:

-One way to get out of credit card debt is to consolidate it into a lower-interest option.
+• One way to get out of credit card debt is to consolidate it into a lower-interest option.
 With a balance transfer credit card, you can move your high-interest debt to a 0% interest card.
-The catch is that the 0% interest is temporary, and after a given amount of time (typically six to 21 months), the interest rate shoots up.
+The catch is that the 0% interest is temporary, and after a given amount of time (typically 12 to 21 months), the interest rate shoots up.

 Recommended: Using a Personal Loan to Pay Off a Credit Card